ncRNA-lab/Cucumber-HSVd/README.md

 - SRNAnome: Tables from differential expression analysis comparing HSVd vs. mock for each time (10, 17 and 24 dpi).
 R package: DESeq2 and edgeR.
 - Transcriptome: Tables from differential expression analysis comparing HSVd vs. mock for each time (10, 17 and 24 dpi).
 R package: DESeq2.
-- Methylome: Tables from differential expression analysis comparing HSVd vs. mock for each time (10, 17 and 24 dpi).
-R package: DESeq2 and edgeR.
+- Methylome: Tables from differential methylation analisys comparing HSVd vs. mock for each time (10, 17 and 24 dpi) and for each context (CG, CHG and CHH).
+R package: DMRcaller.

-Uses Bisulfite sequencing data in two conditions and identifies differentially methylated regions between the conditions in CG and non-CG context

 For more information about the methodology to obtain these tables read the paper.

 ### Scripts

+- SRNAnome:
+- Transcriptome:
+- Methylome: